Capillary/ecom-api-document/source/includes/_cart.md

 Code | Description
 ---- | -----------
-1000 | Unhandled Exception
-1003 | Authentication Failed
-1004 | Successful
-1009 | No Record Found
-1016 | Invalid Input
-1030 | Service is not Authorized
 5001 | No Bundle items present for the specified product id 5002 | Invalid Delivery Mode: {DeliveryMode} for Product as IsShip/IsOnline/Instore Pickup is not set 5003 | Invalid Delivery Mode: {DeliveryMode} for Location Id: {LocationId}